pminina01/readthedocs/AsyncWrapper-target.md

 Possible values:
  * Block - Block until there's more room in the queue.

-   > This parameter is not supported in:
-   > * NLog v1.0 for .NET Compact Framework 1.0
-   > * NLog v1.0 for .NET Compact Framework 2.0
-   > * NLog v2.0 for .NET Compact Framework 2.0
-   > * NLog v2.0 for .NET Compact Framework 3.5

  * Discard - Discard the overflowing item.
  * Grow - Grow the queue.